addyosmani/backbone-fundamentals/index.md

 In other words, we're going to have one view `AppView`, which will be in charge creating new todos, and rendering the initial todo list.
 Then we'll have another view called TodoView instances of which will be associated with an individual Todo record.
 Todo instances will be in charge of editing, updating and destroying their associated todo.

-To keep things simple, we'll keep things 'read-only' at the moment, and won't provide any functionality for creating, editing or deleting todos:
+To keep thing simple, we'll keep things 'read-only' at the moment, and won't provide any functionality for creating, editing or deleting todos:

 ```javascript